 The area northeast of Greenland

-- In October 2012 dredge samples were collected at two locations along the flanks of the East Greenland Ridge in connection with a scientific cruise with the Norwegian research vessel Helmer Hanssen.
+In addition, dredge samples were taken from two locations along the flanks of the East Greenland Ridge during a scientific cruise with the Norwegian research vessel Helmer Hanssen in 2012.

-On 26 November 2013, the Government of the Kingdom of Denmark together with the Government of Greenland submitted documentation for extended continental shelf beyond 200 nautical miles north-east of Greenland to the Commission on the Limits of the Continental Shelf (CLCS).
+On 26 November 2013, the Government of the Kingdom of Denmark together with the Government of Greenland submitted documentation for an extended continental shelf beyond 200 nautical miles northeast of Greenland to the Commission on the Limits of the Continental Shelf (CLCS).
+The area between Greenland and Svalbard (Norway) covers approximately 62,000 km2 beyond the 200 nautical mile limit of Greenland.

 The continental shelf beyond 200 nautical miles of Norway overlaps the claim of the Kingdom of Denmark off North-East Greenland.
-The final delimitation of boundaries between the two States will, as appropriate, be determined through a bilateral agreement after recommendations on the submission regarding the North-Eastern Continental Shelf of Greenland have been received from the CLCS.
+After examination by the CLCS, it will be up to the parties to negotiate a bilateral agreement for the areas with overlap.